 The corporate governance disclosure in this Information Circular, including the Board mandate and Audit committee charter provided in Schedules "B" and "C", respectively, is current as of the date of this Information Circular.
-The Company's corporate governance policies, codes, committee charters and terms of reference are available on its website.
+The Company's corporate governance policies, codes, terms of reference and committee charters, including the revised Compensation Committee and Nominating and Corporate Governance Committee charters, are available on its website.

 As disclosed under "Number of Directors" and "Director Compensation", above, the Directors of the Company are elected at each annual meeting of Shareholders to hold office until the next annual meeting of Shareholders or until their successors are appointed.
-Immediately following the annual meeting of Shareholders, the Board appoints a Chair of the Board, other Board positions if warranted, members and chairs of its standing committees, and officers, and constitutes and appoints members to other committees, all as it deems necessary for effective oversight and governance.
+Immediately following the annual meeting of Shareholders, the Board appoints a Chair of the Board, other Board positions if warranted, members and chairs of its standing committees, and officers, and may constitute and appoint members to other committees, all as it deems necessary for effective oversight and governance.